Last Updated on

 You can teach your child at home, either full or part-time.
 This is called homeschooling.
 You can get help with home education from your local council. … As a parent, you must make sure your child receives a full-time education from the age of 5 but you don’t have to follow the national curriculum.https://www.gov.uk/home-education

-There are so many different reasons why people chose the home education UK route.
-For us it was because Freddie wasn’t being pushed enough at school.
+There are so many different reasons why people chose the home education route.
+For us, it was because Freddie wasn’t being pushed enough at school.
 You can read all of our reasons for why homeschool.

 A friend of mine had taken her children out of school to home educate, and something clicked.
 This made absolutely perfect sense.
 Why hadn’t I even considered it?
 So I did a bit of homework and realised very quickly that this was the best option for my son.

-Why Parents Choose Home Ed For Their Children?
+Why Parents Choose Home Education For Their Children?

 I have done some research from other homeschool parents to see why they home educate.
 What amazed me the most was less than 1% of the people asked homeschooled their child because they had been excluded from mainstream school.
 This was definitely my perception prior to actually getting an education myself on homeschooling.